sgizm/SousChefSusana/Documents/Commands.md

 Tell me a new / interesting recipe.
 Tell me some interesting Thai recipe.
 Tell me non-Asian recipe.
+Can you suggest a local cusine?
+I want to eat something from Asia.
 Sugget a dish / recipe from Asia.
 What's fresh in the stores in my town right now?
 What other people are cooking right now?